Liaqaat-AI001/Liaqaat-AI001/README.md

 ---

-📌 *Currently looking for MS or MS-PhD position in AI/ML domains with scholarship in top research institutes worldwide.*
+📌 *Currently i am MS student at National Sun Yat-sen University, Taiwan In the Institute of Communication Engineering.*